mockturtl/lmde-faq/Programming.md

 ### ![][img-git] [Git][homepage-git]

-To learn how git works, watch Scott Chacon's [talk][link-schacon-git-talk] from RailsConf 2008.
 If you're familiar with version control systems, see [Why Git is Better than X][link-whygitisbetterthanx].
+Otherwise, you may find Tom Preston-Werner's [Git Parable][link-git-parable] helpful.

+To learn how git works, watch Scott Chacon's [talk][link-schacon-git-talk] from RailsConf 2008, and Tom Preston-Werner's "[Mastering Git Basics][link-tpw-git-talk]."

 For tutorials, see [github bootcamp][link-github-help], [gitcasts][link-gitcasts], [Carl Worth's tour][link-cworth-tour], and [git ready][link-git-ready].
 Mind best practices for [commits][link-git-commit-messages], [branching][link-git-branching], [rebasing][link-git-rebasing], and [tagging][link-git-tags].